Adultery: Christianity

 Catholicism ties fornication with breaking the sixth commandment in its Catechism.

 Until a few decades ago, adultery was a criminal offense in many countries where the dominant religion is Christianity, especially in Roman Catholic countries (for example, in Austria it was a criminal offense until 1997).
-Adultery was decriminalized in Argentina in 1995, and in Brazil in 2005; but in some predominantly Catholic countries, such as the Philippines, it remains illegal.
+Adultery was decriminalized in Chile in 1994, Argentina in 1995, Brazil in 2005 and Mexico in 2011, but in some predominantly Catholic countries, such as the Philippines, it remains illegal.

 The Book of Mormon also prohibits adultery.
 For instance, Abinadi cites the Ten Commandments when he accuses King Noah's priests of sexual immorality.
 When Jesus Christ visits the Americas he reinforces the law and teaches them the higher law (also found in the New Testament):